harshit391/TripTally/README.md

 #### Key Feaures

 * **Items List with Storage :-** Seperate Lists for Home and Trip Storing everything.
-- **Live Location Tracking  :-** Accuracte Location Tracking with Range
-* **Alert using Mobile Vibration :-** If User forgot to Add Item Mentioned in the list, Mobile will start Vibrating that Something is left.
+* **Alert System:-** If User forgot to Add Item Mentioned in the list, A Music will be Played as an Alarm.
 - **User Interface :-** A User Friendly Interface with an Abstraction Layer so that User can easily maintain their List

 ---